buildbot/buildbot/master/docs/developer/data.rst

 This is a dictionary of ``MessageValidator`` objects, one for each message type.
 The message type is determined from the first atom of its routing key.
 The ``events`` dictionary lists the possible last atoms of the routing key.
-The ``keyFields`` argument lists the message fields whose values will comprise the fields in the message routing key between the type and the event.
 It should be identical to the attribute of the ResourceType with the same name.

 Adding Update Methods